Harvard Extension School: Special student

-Extension degree candidates may also apply for "Special Student status" to enroll for up to two courses per semester in Harvard College, Harvard Graduate School of Arts and Sciences, or another Harvard Graduate School.
+Extension degree candidates are eligible to apply for "Special Student status," allowing them to enroll for either one or two courses in Harvard College, Harvard Graduate School of Arts and Sciences, or another Harvard graduate School.

 Pre-medical program

-A pre-medical program was established at the Extension School in 1980.
+A pre-medical program was established at the Extension School in 1979.
 Students who successfully complete the program are eligible for sponsorship and a committee letter of support in their applications to medical school.

 Distance education

 Harvard Extension was a pioneer in distance education.
 Beginning on December 5, 1949, courses were offered on the Lowell Institute's new radio station.
 New Englanders could go to college six nights a week at 7:30 in their living rooms simply by tuning into courses on psychology, world history, and economics.
 The first course on radio was by Peter A. Bertocci of Boston University.

 The radio courses proved to be so successful that when the television station WGBH went on the air in October 1951 they began broadcasting an Extension class every weekday at 3:30 and 7:30.
 The first course, offered by Robert G. Albion, was on European Imperialism.
 In the late 1960s, three of the televised courses were offered in the Deer Island Prison.
 Students who watched the courses on television could attend six "conferences" and take a mid-term and a final exam at Harvard in order to gain credit for the class.

 As of 2014, distance-learning courses at Harvard Extension School are offered in two formats: asynchronous video courses (lectures are recorded and uploaded within 24 hours of on-campus class meetings); and live web-conference courses (courses are streamed live, and typically allow for synchronous participation from students via a secondary online platform).

 The first online courses were offered in 1997.
 Between 2013 and 2016, the number of online classes grew from 200 to more than 450.